Othello Gender Quotes

-Awake! what, ho, Brabantio! thieves! thieves! thieves!
+Awake!
+What ho, Brabantio!
+Thieves, thieves!

-'Zounds, sir, you're robb'd; for shame, put on
+Zounds, sir, you're robbed.
+For shame, put on your

 There's that reference to Brabantio being "robb'd" again.
 As we pointed out in the previous passage, Iago suggests that Desdemona's elopement is a kind of theft.
 What's interesting to us about this passage, however, is that Iago plays on fears of miscegenation (when interracial couples "intermix" via sex and/or marriage) when he says an "old black ram" (Othello) is "tupping" (sleeping with) Brabantio's "white ewe" (Desdemona).
 (By the way, a "ewe" is a lamb, so there's a suggestion that Desdemona's white skin makes her pure.)
 Iago's vivid and crude description of the lovemaking between a black man and a white woman is meant to scare Brabantio into thinking that Desdemona's lamb-like purity and whiteness are being contaminated and compromised by her sexual relationship with a black man.
 Not only that, Iago suggests that Othello is a "devil" that will make Brabantio the "grandsire" of black (like the devil) babies.

 She gave me for my pains a world of sighs.

 She swore, in faith, twas strange, 'twas passing

 She wished she had not heard it, yet she wished